MichShep/ADO_Simulator/README.md

 ### Parameters

-The key parameter in this Oracle is $k$, which determines the \textbf{stretch factor} of $2k - 1$.
+The key parameter in this Oracle is $k$, which determines the **stretch factor** of $2k - 1$.
 This means that the estimated distance will be at most $(2k - 1)$ times the actual shortest path distance.

 ### How to Use the Simulator

-To run the simulation, execute the $play$ file in _TZ_ADO/build/debug/play_ and provide the command-line arguments:
+To run the simulation, execute the _play_ file in _TZ_ADO/build/debug/play_ and provide the command-line arguments:

 1. **k** (integer between $1$ and $5$ – Determines the stretch factor.
 2. **Number of points** (any positive integer) – Higher values may slow performance.
 3. **Edge density scale** $[0,1]$ – A value of $1$ creates a complete graph.

-This was compiled on a Mac, so you may need to recompile it by simply running $make$ in the _TZ_ADO_ file in the command line.
+This was compiled on a Mac, so you may need to recompile it by simply running _make_ in the _TZ_ADO_ folder in the command line.

 ### Controls